 Policies and Guidelines

-Essential Studies Policy Manual
+Essential Studies Policy Manual and Guidelines for Essential Studies Transfer (GUEST)

 This document serves as the repository for information pertaining to the UND Essential Studies Program, including policies adopted by the ES Committee, the Bylaws of the ES Committee, and the duties and responsibilities of the ES Director.